jina-ai/docs/chapters/install/os/via-pip.rst

    docker pull jinaai/jina

-Install Jina development or pre-release
+Install Jina development via pip
 ------------------------------

 If you want to keep track of the master branch of our development repository: